3Alan/docs-ai-bot/README.md

 ## Features

 - 🤖 Automatically summarize your documents and create a PR
+- 🤖 Automatically translate your documents and create a PR

 > A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app